The quick answer

 It means that a new business is created, which usually has a clean credit rating and is not insolvent.

 A business is valued and sold in a pre-pack administration at market value or beyond that if someone is willing to pay it.
-The payment can be spread over a period of time by instalments.
+The purchase can be spread over a period of time by instalments in certain circumstances.

 Some banks and factoring companies will help support a pre-pack whilst others may not.

-Careful thought and advice needs to be taken to make sure a pre-pack is the right route for you and that liquidation, where you can buy the assets and start again, is not better or that a company voluntary arrangement is not the better option.
+Careful thought and advice needs to be taken to make sure a pre-pack is the right route for you and that liquidation, where you can buy the assets and start again, is not better.
+You should also consider whether a company voluntary arrangement is not the better option.

 - An engineering firm in Bristol that was profitable but had lost money on a one off contract in the past.